-- 4.12.9 A Governor may only vote if present at the time of the vote on which the question is to be decided; no Governor may vote by proxy but a Governor is considered to have been present at the meeting if they took part by telephone or video link and so is therefore entitled to vote. - 4.12.10 In certain circumstances, the Chairman may specify in a notice of meeting any matter which requires approval by a written resolution and such a matter may be approved in writing provided that at least threequarters of the Governors, and a majority of Governors who are members of the Staff Constituency and Public Constituency of the Trust, approve the resolution in writing within the timescale imposed in such a notice. - 4.12.11 All decisions taken in good faith at the meeting of the Council of Governors or at any meeting of a committee shall be valid even if it is subsequently discovered that there was a defect in the calling of the meeting or the appointment of the Governors attending the meeting.
+- 4.12.10 In certain circumstances, the Chairman may specify in a notice of meeting any matter which requires approval by a written resolution and such a matter may be approved in writing provided that at least three-quarters of the Governors, and a majority of Governors who are members of the Staff Constituency and Public Constituency of the Trust, approve the resolution in writing within the timescale imposed in such a notice. - 4.12.11 All decisions taken in good faith at the meeting of the Council of Governors or at any meeting of a committee shall be valid even if it is subsequently discovered that there was a defect in the calling of the meeting or the appointment of the Governors attending the meeting.